 How Long Does it Take to Get a Working Visa?

-The U.S. state department lists the wait times for non-immigrant visas on its website at: travel.state.gov/visa/temp/wait/wait_4638.html.
+The U.S. State Department lists the wait times for non-immigrant visa appointments on its website at travel.state.gov.

 What are the Benefits and Limitations for a Spouse and Children?